rosettatype/design-regression/_posts/2021-10-12-breaking-arabic.md

 ---
 layout: post
 title: "Breaking Arabic: The Creative Inventiveness of Uyghur Script Reforms"
-date: 2021-09-18 19:38:00
+date: 2021-10-12 10:00:00
 categories:
     - Article
 authors:
     - Yannis Haralambous
-readingtime: 20 min read
+readingtime: 15 min read
 intro: Uyghurs have reformed Arabic script in a very inventive way.
-We describe the journey of Uyghur Arabic writing system from *abjad* to phonography.
+We describe the journey of Uyghur Arabic writing system from abjad to phonography.
-sharing_image: /assets/2021-09-18-breaking-arabic/sharing_image.png
+sharing_image: /assets/2021-10-12-breaking-arabic/sharing_image.png
 ---

 ## *Abjad* or not *Abjad*?